-Everett Baker Award
+Everett Baker Award for Saskatchewan Heritage

 This award is named for the SHFS’ first President, Everett Baker.
 Throughout his life, Everett Baker was a strong believer in the importance of understanding the past to build a better future, and as such he worked tirelessly to preserve local history.
 In that spirit, the Baker Award recognizes individuals, groups or organizations who have gone “above and beyond” to preserve and promote heritage in Saskatchewan.
 The award also recognizes efforts to call public attention to aspects of little-known Saskatchewan history.

-Congratulations to the 2017 Baker Award Winners!
+Congratulations to the 2021 Everett Baker Award Winner, Paul Seesequasis!

 Paul is the author of the Indigenous Archival Photo Project.
 The project's genesis was a conversation with his mother, a survivor of St. Michaels Residential School at Duck Lake.
 She commented that there was not enough coverage of the positive, day-to-day life from her youth.

 In response, Paul began to search out archival images of First Nations, Métis and Inuit communities from the turn of the past century and beyond.
 He searched for pictures on themes of pride, family connections, humour, hard work, resilience, and resistance.
 Many photos of Saskatchewan were part of the project, including images from the SHFS's Everett Baker Collection.

 As Paul began to post the photos online, there was an overwhelming response.
 The images sparked people to share memories and to recognize family members, communities, and themselves.
 Many of the pictures had not been seen before in their source communities.
 The project brought widespread awareness of the photos and their history.